- Penalty for Under-reporting or Misreporting of Income u/s 270A

 Penalty for Under-reporting or Misreporting of Income u/s 270A of Income Tax

-Recently, the Income Tax Department has issued an advisory for salaried taxpayers to report correct income while filing the returns.
-Due to this, a cautionary penalty for under reporting or misreporting of income u/s, 270A came to light.
-Further, the department has also made major changes in the ITR Form 1 (Sahaj) for F.Y 17-18 in regard to the income details.
-Now, a complete breakup of your salary and house property income would be mentioned in the ITR instead of the total figure.
-Both these moves clearly reflect the intention of the department to end the malpractices performed by the taxpayers in order to evade tax.
+Recently, the Income Tax Department has issued an advisory for salaried taxpayers to report correct income while filing their returns.
+Due to this, a cautionary penalty for underreporting or misreporting of income u/s 270A was introduced.
+Further, the department has major changes in the ITR Form 1 (Sahaj) for F.Y 17-18 in regard to the income details.
+After this, it became necessary to provide a complete breakup of your salary and house property income Both these moves clearly reflect the intention of the department to end the malpractices performed by the taxpayers in order to evade tax.

 Therefore, it has become very important for you to know about the penalty u/s 270A of the Act.
 If a person under-reports his income or inflates his deduction while filing the ITR, then a penalty shall be imposed on such person u/s 270A of the Income Tax Act.